yegor256/blog/_posts/2024/jun/2024-06-09-patent-claim.md

 by USPTO if you file it.
 They will do a quick search of _prior art_ (other patents previously issued) and reject you on the basis of a lack of [_novelty_](https://en.wikipedia.org/wiki/Novelty_%28patent%29).
+The second claim is narrower, but still pretty broad, since the architecture of other existing compressors may be very similar to the described one.
+The third claim is the most narrow and the most specific (although, have absolutely no sense, it is made up).

 **How to write a good patent claim?**
 There is no such thing as an objectively [good claim](https://support.lens.org/knowledge-base/what-are-claims/),